boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/create-custom-connector.md

 ### Name

-The name of the Custom connector should be given in this property.
+The name of the Custom connector should be provided in this property.
-**Name** should not contain any special characters.
+The **name** should not contain any special characters.

 ### Description

-Description for the custom connector should be given in this property.
+A description for the custom connector should be provided in this property.

 ### Connector-Info

-All other properties should be inside this connector info, except the name and description.
+All other properties should be within this connector info, except for the name and description.

 ### Tags

-* Tags will be used as search terms to find your added connector on the data source page.
+* Tags will be used as search terms to locate your added connector on the data source page.
-* You can add multiple tags that can be used for searching your added connector.
+* Multiple tags can be added for searching your added connector.

 ### Template

-You should have an API method, authentication type, data format, URL, parameters, and headers inside this template property.
+The template property should contain an API method, authentication type, data format, URL, parameters, and headers.

 ### Method